tegorman13/Dissertation/docs/Sections/diss_full_gfm.md

 novel configurations moderately similar to trained configurations than to configurations with low-similarity, and also better on low-similarity configurations than to even less similar, unrelated configurations.
-Instance-based approaches have had some success accounting for performance in certain sub-domains of motor learning (R. G. Cohen & Rosenbaum, 2004; Crump & Logan, 2010; Meigh et al., 2018; Poldrack et al., 1999; Wifall et al., 2017).
+Instance-based similarity approaches have had some success accounting for performance in certain sub-domains of motor learning (R. G. Cohen & Rosenbaum, 2004; Crump & Logan, 2010; Meigh et al., 2018; Poldrack et al., 1999; Wifall et al., 2017).
 Crump & Logan (2010) trained participants to type words on an unfamiliar keyboard, while constraining